 Dr. Light was an adventurer and pioneer in many ways.
 The Light Fellowship was created to reflect his commitment to cultural understanding through language study, especially in East Asia, where Dr. Light saw the prospect for enormous growth.

 2006 marked the tenth anniversary of the Richard U. Light Fellowship.
 The first awards were given to two students for study in spring term, 1997.
 Six more went the next summer, and ten more the following academic year.
 More recently, over one hundred students were sent to various language-study programs across China, Taiwan, Japan and Korea.
-As of October 2010, the fellowship has awarded nearly $13 million dollars to nearly 900 Yale students for fully funded language study.
+The fellowship has awarded over 1000 Yale students for fully funded language study.
 The Light Foundation also covers a substantial portion of the Fellowship's operating expenses at Yale.

-Past Light Fellows include twelve Fulbright Scholarship winners, ten Parker Huang Traveling Fellowship winners, a Rhodes and a Marshall Scholarship winner, and dozens of participants in Yale-China’s service internships and two-year teaching fellowship programs, to name a few.
+Past Light Fellows include thirteen Fulbright Scholarship winners, twelve Parker Huang Traveling Fellowship winners, two Rhodes and one Marshall Scholarship winner, and dozens of participants in Yale-China’s service internships and two-year teaching fellowship programs, to name a few.